 Whether you have a simple tax situation, a more involved tax situation with investments or your own self-employed business, you can access TurboTax Live CPAs and Enrolled Agents on-demand, safely and from the comfort of your own home, to get personalized advice for your unique situation.
 You can connect live via one-way video to our team of TurboTax Live CPAs and Enrolled Agents (EAs), with an average of 15 years experience to get your questions answered.
 TurboTax Live CPAs and Enrolled Agents are available in English and Spanish, year-round and can review, sign and file your return for extra reassurance.
 Our TurboTax Live CPAs and Enrolled Agents are up-to-date on tax laws and are available for unlimited advice and answers throughout your tax preparation process.
 Also, TurboTax Live doesn’t close its doors on July 15th – customers can get year-round advice.

-While the notice postpones the deadline for first quarter 2020 estimated income tax payments from April 15 to July 15, 2020, second quarter 2020 estimated tax payments are still due on June 15, 2020.
+The notice postpones the deadline for first quarter 2020 estimated income tax payments from April 15 to July 15, 2020 and second quarter 2020 estimated tax payments from June 15 to July 15, 2020.